-Engineering and other STEM fields can be a boy’s club, but engineering alumna Rachel Deeds is working to make sure women have a strong future in STEM.
-Graduating from The University of Tulsa in 2018, Deeds rose quickly through the ranks in the Society of Women Engineers, interned for national organizations during the summer and worked tirelessly to create space and opportunity for other women and girls interested in engineering.
+Engineering and other STEM fields can be a boy’s club, but mechanical engineering senior Rachel Deeds is working to make sure women have a strong future in STEM.
+As a student at The University of Tulsa, Deeds rose quickly through the ranks in the Society of Women Engineers, interned for national organizations during the summer and worked tirelessly to create space and opportunity for other women and girls interested in engineering.

 Originally from Fayetteville, Arkansas, Deeds visited the campus several times when deciding where to finally attend school.
 In every visit, Deeds was blown away by how welcoming and nice people were at TU.
 This supportive environment along with the opportunities in her program would eventually help her move on to so much more.